chipsalliance/firrtl-spec/spec.md

 Two property types are equivalent if they are the same concrete property type.

+# Connections

+## Flow

+An expression's flow partially determines the legality of connecting to and from the expression.
+Every expression is classified as either *source*, *sink*, or *duplex*.
+For details on connection rules refer back to [@sec:connects].

+The flow of a reference to a declared circuit component depends on the kind of circuit component.
+A reference to an input port, an instance, a memory, and a node, is a source.
+A reference to an output port is a sink.
+A reference to a wire or register is duplex.

+The flow of a sub-index or sub-access expression is the flow of the vector-typed expression it indexes or accesses.

+The flow of a sub-field expression depends upon the orientation of the field.
+If the field is not flipped, its flow is the same flow as the bundle-typed expression it selects its field from.
+If the field is flipped, then its flow is the reverse of the flow of the bundle-typed expression it selects its field from.
+The reverse of source is sink, and vice-versa.
+The reverse of duplex remains duplex.

+The flow of all other expressions are source.

 # Statements

 A module body consists of a sequence of statements.